Two-Person Bargaining when the Disagreement Point is Private Information: Introduction

-In the case of incomplete information, DPM, or the weaker cardinality property, is somewhat less appealing.
-A player can \textit{claim} that her outside option has improved, but, as the other party may not be able to \textit{verify} this, why should he respond to it?
+We admit that type-dependence is somewhat less appealing than DPM is under complete information.
+If the disagreement payoff is private information, a player can \textit{claim} that her outside option has improved, but, as the other party may not be able to \textit{verify} this, why should he respond to it?
 The claim might be ignored, in particular, if the players' outside options are independent or positively correlated.
 However, if they are negatively correlated, the second player can conclude that his partner's claim is likely to be true, and, equally important, that she knows that he knows this.
-Hence, under negative correlation, the cardinality requirement maintains its appeal: a player with a better option might be a tougher bargainer and this could translate into a different outcome.
-Hence, our intuition is that Cardinality is then compatible with Efficiency.
+Hence, under negative correlation, type-dependence has intuitive appeal: a player with a better option might be a tougher bargainer and this could translate into a different outcome.
 This certainly holds when the disagreement utilities are perfectly negatively correlated as this case is equivalent to having complete information.
+Hence, our intuition is that, with negative correlation, type-dependence and efficiency can be satisfied simultaneously.
+We, however, show that this intuition is wrong; our main result is that if the Pareto frontier is linear (and the players' prior has full support), any feasible, efficient mechanism must be \textit{ type-independent}: how much a player dislikes disagreement cannot play any role.
+While this result may not be surprising when the players' disagreement utilities are independent, it is far from obvious that it holds for all correlated priors.